 Trucks are even built to transfer large hauls of hard drives between Amazon headquarters because transporting data this way is faster.

-So, whatever you think of them, driving trucks retains a certain freshness and objective use.
+So, whatever you think of them, driving trucks retains freshness and objective use.

 Below is a list of some of the types of trucks.